-If you wish, a relative or friend may accompany you and wait in the waiting room.
+If you require assistance, a friend or relative can accompany you and wait in the waiting area.
 However space is very limited so it will be helpful if only one person accompanies you.
+Alternatively, our staff can let you know when you are likely to be ready to go home.
+Your relative may therefore prefer to leave you in our care and return to pick you up.

-As the PET Centre operates with radioactive materials, please do not bring children or anyone who may be pregnant.
+As the PET Centre operates with radioactive materials, please do not bring young children or anyone who may be pregnant.